Quakers: Marriage

 A meeting for worship for the solemnisation of marriage in an unprogrammed Friends meeting is similar to any other unprogrammed meeting for worship.
-The pair exchange promises before God and gathered witnesses, and the meeting returns to open worship.
+The pair exchange declarations before God and gathered witnesses, and the meeting returns to open worship.
+(Declarations are used as typically Friends do not swear oaths or make vows).
 At the rise of meeting, the witnesses, including the youngest children, are asked to sign the wedding certificate as a record.
 In Britain, Quakers keep a separate record of the union and notify the General Register Office.

 In the early days of the United States, there was doubt whether a marriage solemnised in that way was entitled to legal recognition.
 Over the years, each state has set rules for the procedure.
 Most states expect the marriage document to be signed by a single officiant (a priest, rabbi, minister, Justice of the Peace, etc.) Quakers routinely modify the document to allow three or four Friends to sign as officiant.
 Often these are the members of a committee of ministry and oversight, who have helped the couple to plan their marriage.
 Usually, a separate document containing the vows and signatures of all present is kept by the couple and often displayed prominently in their home.

 In many Friends meetings, the couple meet with a clearness committee before the wedding.
 Its purpose is to discuss with the couple the many aspects of marriage and life as a couple.
 If the couple seem ready, the marriage is recommended to the meeting.

 As in wider society, there is a diversity of views among Friends on the issue of same-sex marriage.
 Various Friends meetings around the world have voiced support for and recognised same-sex marriages.
 In 1986, Hartford Friends Meeting in Connecticut reached a decision that "the Meeting recognised a committed union in a celebration of marriage, under the care of the Meeting.
 The same loving care and consideration should be given to both homosexual and heterosexual applicants as outlined in Faith and Practice."
 Since then, other meetings of liberal and progressive Friends from Australia, Britain, New Zealand, parts of North America, and other countries have recognised marriage between partners of the same sex.
 In jurisdictions where same-sex marriage is not recognised by civil authorities, some meetings follow the practice of early Quakers in overseeing the union without reference to the state.
 There are also Friends who do not support same-sex marriage.
 Some Evangelical and Pastoral yearly meetings in the United States have issued public statements stating that homosexuality is a sin.